neuralgraphs/diman/doc/tutorial3.rst

 1. Generate Dimensional Formula for All the Terms
 =================================================

-Since the terms for our unknown function |f| are the above five variables we do the setup as follows.
+The derivation of the dimensionless products will be based on the reduced |f| where the parent function depends on the independent five variables.
+The generation of the dimensional matrix is follows some preceding setup steps.

 1.1.
 Setup for Generation
 -------------------------